AmitKumarDas/Decisions/blogs/volume_distribution_proposal.md

 // name returns the name of this policy func (p preferAntiAffinityLabel) name() policyName {
-  return preferAntiAffinityLabelPolicy
+  return preferAntiAffinityLabelPolicyName
 }

 // filter piggybacks on antiAffinityLabel policy
-// with the difference being, this returns all
+// with the difference being; this logic returns all
 // the provided pools if there are no pools that
 // satisfy antiAffinity rule
 func (p preferAntiAffinityLabel) filter(pools []string) []string {